 Chateau Cheval Blanc is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Chateau Cheval Blanc is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Chateau Cheval Blanc is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 Starting with the 2018 vintage, it is expected that wine will be a blend that will represent the vineyard plantings, 80% Sauvignon Blanc and 20% Semillon that came from about 1.4 hectares of vines.
 The grapes are planted in the vineyard just across the road from Cheval Blanc in the vineyards that were previously used by La Tour du Pin.

 The wine will be sold as a generic AOC white Bordeaux Blanc because AOC law does not allow white wine grapes in Saint Emilion.
 According to Pierre-Olivier Clouet, the Technical Director of Cheval Blanc, who spearheaded the project, the wine reminds him in some ways of a great Sancerre from the Loire Valley.

-Cheval Blanc also maintains an interest in the Mendoza region of Argentina.
-They produce the wine Cheval des Andes.
+Cheval Blanc also maintains an interest in the Mendoza region of Argentina where they produce the wine Cheval des Andes.

 Château Cheval Blanc Wine Tasting Notes